Surfski for strip building...

 The sectional shape is also to a degree influenced by different calculation algorithms.
 The Sea Racer was developed using Bearboat by Robert Livingstone for the hydrodynamic calculations.
 The main advantage of this is that the underbody defining vectors hang from the waterline and the keel, which makes it possible for the software to minimize the wetted surface for every set of design parameters chosen.
 It saves a lot of time finetuning the hull to low friction, but also means that the bottom and freeboard are two independent sets of curves, meeting at the waterline.
 On certain kinds of hulls this complicates getting a smooth natural curve from sheer to keel.

 For the surfski I used Ross Leidy's KayakFoundry, forked from Bearboat, but with one important difference: the vectors hangs from the sheer and the keel.
 That means better overall control of the lines (including deck shape and stem and stern) compared to Bearboat, but the disadvantage that you have to work the wetted surface manually based on experience and through repeated iterations followed by checking the calculations.
 One further disadvantage is that KayakFoundry is just for Windows.
-I have to run it virtualized in Parallels on my iMac – it works, but a bit slower than real Mac applications.
+I have to run it virtualized in Parallels on my iMac – it works, but on a not quite new Mac it runs noticeably slower.

 Both softwares are easy to use and do an excellent job at their level, but the downside of the simplicity is the many limitations in what can be achieved (not a problem for the amateur builder, who would solve those issues in the construction phase rather than on the computer anyway).
 Therefore I use them for a quick zooming in on the hull shape I want, along with all the hydrodynamical data I need – getting within 95% of the final design in surpricingly short time and with adequate accuracy.
 From there I transfer the lines to Illustrator for the final manual finetuning, including both functional tweaking and the visual layout of lines and surfaces – which normally takes more time than the first 95% in the design software!